 The Airmen's Stories - Sgt.
 I R Sims

-Ivor Reginald Sims, from Gloucester, was born on 11th September 1910 and joined the RAFVR in June 1939 as an Airman u/t Observer.
+Ivor Reginald Sims, from Gloucester, was born on 11th September 1910 and was employed by the Gloucester Gas Company before joining the RAFVR in June 1939 as an Airman u/t Observer.

 Called up on 1st September 1939, he completed his training and joined 248 squadron from 1 (Coastal) OTU on 25th June 1940.